afnog/afnog.github.io/sse/exim/presentation.md

 	cat /etc/monospaced/bold/italic/purple

-* Long command lines may be wrapped:
+* Long command lines may be wrapped, with lines between each line:

 	cat /usr/local/etc/foo/bar | less | more | grep | sed | awk > /usr/local/tmp/foo/bar
+	sudo make SUBDIR=old WITH_RADIUS_TYPE=RADLIB EXTRALIBS_EXIM=/usr/lib/libradius.so install clean

 Text that is output by a program, or should already be in a file, is shown in plain monospaced type: sshd_enable="YES"